myPhysicsLab Documentation

 The reason the script is enclosed in a self-executing function is so that the local variables stay local and do not become global variables.

 The compiled JavaScript application determines what classes are available for scripting.
-Usually the compiled JavaScript file contains code for only a single simulation and application (the application builds the various pieces such as the simulation, the display and user interface).
+Usually the compiled JavaScript file contains code for only a single simulation and application (the application instantiates the various pieces such as the simulation, the display and user interface).
 But it is possible to include several simulation and application classes in a compiled JavaScript file.

 An example of multiple simulations in one JavaScript file is TerminalSpringApp which includes most of the spring simulations (those in the namespace myphysicslab.sims.springs).
 Each HTML file can have a script which instantiates and runs any of those simulations.
 The following HTML files both use TerminalSpringApp.js but show different simulations: